 - The air remains reasonably clean and breathable

-- While you routinely bump into people (edit: in the days of a pandemic, avoid people by walking in the right-of-way), sidewalks aren’t so packed that you’d have any trouble going for a jog
+- While you routinely bump into people, sidewalks aren’t so packed that you’d have any trouble going for a jog

 - Noise isn’t so bad that you have trouble sleeping due to traffic, neighbors, or industry